Spartan-767/MCC-PC-Forge-Tool/README.md

 -------------------------------------------
 Please first select option 2 and set the path to the MCC Directory, you should use the path to the folder named 'Halo The Master Chief Collection' specifically.
 Then you may use the first option to easily turn forge on and off.
-You will need to follow the steps here   in order to create the modified pak file you will need to place in the mods folder.
+You will need to follow the steps [here](https://www.reddit.com/r/halomods/comments/e5tki5/reach_enable_forge/) in order to create the modified pak file you will need to place in the mods folder.
+To modify the pak file you can use this tool [here](https://mh-nexus.de/downloads/HxDSetup.zip).
 You will also need to donwload the edited forge map from [here](https://mega.nz/#!eodgBKJS!7IlHqdeSxVesGEZ3gwYFE2QRsKnuZyYkVLRA2IDKFRY) and place it in the mods folder as well.

 Windows Usage:
 --------------------------------------------